Mike Hall (bassist)

 Mike Hall (born October 23, 1989) is an American bassist from Madison, New Jersey.

-Hall is best known for his bass playing style as a solo instrumentalist, primarily through a playing technique that blends the use of two handed tapping, slapping, flamenco, and creating several solo bass instrumental arrangements.
+Hall is best known for his bass playing style as a solo instrumentalist, primarily through a playing technique that blends the use of two handed tapping, slapping, flamenco, and creates several solo bass instrumental arrangements.

 Early life

 Hall was born on October 23, 1989, and raised in Madison, New Jersey.
 While in elementary school, he began playing the cello as his first serious instrument.
 Upon entering middle school, Hall's orchestra teacher switched him onto the upright bass due to his poor posture from childhood scoliosis.
 After graduating from Madison High School in 2008, Hall elected to switch over to playing the bass guitar.

 Musical career

 Hall co-founded and managed the pop rock band Running Late.
 In 2020, Hall left Running Late and pursued becoming a solo instrumentalist under the artist name of "Mike Hall Bass".

 Following his departure from the band, Hall received critical acclaim for his hybrid bass playing style that combines aspects of two handed tapping, slapping, and flamenco.
 Hall's creative approach towards arranging solo bass instrumental covers has also been the subject of education within the bass playing community.